WhatMeWorry/Delivery/misc_notes/InstallProcedures.md

 Delivery uses four software components: Compiler/linker, Package Manager, Git/Github and Editor.

-The LLVM compiler for D language is called LDC (LLCM D Compiler).
-This is for version 2 of the D Language so the command is actually refered to as ldc2.
+***
+Installing the compiler

 D has three available compilers, but we will use the LLVM D compiler.
 Available at  https://github.com/ldc-developers/ldc/releases
 Download the Latest Release.
 LDC 1.16.0 at the time of this writing.
 Since we are assuming Windows 10, select ldc2-1.16.0-Windows-x64.7z

+The LLVM compiler for D language is called LDC (LLCM D Compiler).
+This is for version 2 of the D Language so the command is actually named ldc2.

+***
+Side Note: 7-zip file archiver

-Note: this assumes you have the file archiver 7-Zip utility already installed.
-If not, go to https://www.7-zip.org/ and install it.
+Note: this install procedure assumes you have the 7-Zip utility already installed.
+If not, go to https://www.7-zip.org/ and download it.
+Right click the downloaded application (7z1900-x64) and select "Run as Administrator".
+7 zip must be installed as administrator.
+Keep things simple and just use the default destination folder C:Program Files\7-Zip\ and select [Install] button

+Now we need to add a path in the PATH environment variable that points to this new location for 7-zip.exe

+***

 Since ldc2-1.16.0-Windows-x64.7z does not have an built-in installer, we'll have to manually massage it a bit.